-The Greys Quarter, located in intu Eldon Square is home to a plethora of brand new eateries from Spanish Tapas to Thai fine dining, there are lots of different cusines to choose from and it really is becoming a destination hub for the hungry revellers of Newcastle.
+The Greys Quarter, located in intu Eldon Square is home to a plethora of brand new eateries from Spanish Tapas to Thai fine dining.
+There are lots of different cuisines to choose from and it really is becoming a destination hub for the hungry revellers of Newcastle.

-With The Alchemist being the newest restaurant to open after a huge press campaign including multiple launch nights I knew I had to go along to try it out.
+So, The Alchemist is the newest restaurant to open after a huge press campaign including multiple launch nights I knew I had to go along to try it out.

-In three simple words I’ll sum my evening up to you.
+In three simple words, I’ll probably sum my evening up to you.
 What a disappointment.

-You see, from reading blog posts and seeing all these hyped up posts plastered all across social media I genuinely thought we’d be in for an amazing evening.
+You see while reading blog posts and seeing all these hyped up posts plastered all across social media I genuinely thought we’d be in for an amazing evening.

 Smoke and mirrors, baby.

-This is the thing, seeing all these posts from people I know raving about The Alchemist (not to be confused with The Botanist across the road which is fabulous) I believed them, I believed the hype and now it’s left me a little deflated and questioning their integrity (more about that later) as to have they posted a glowing review to keep in with the PR company who organised the launch to get invited to more of their events?
-I certainly think that’s the case after my experience.
+This is the thing!
+Seeing all these posts from people I know raving about The Alchemist (not to be confused with The Botanist across the road which is fabulous) I believed them.
+I believed the hype and now it’s left me a little deflated and questioning their integrity (more about that later).
+As to have they posted a glowing review to keep in with the PR company who organised the launch to get invited to more of their events?
+After my experience, I certainly think that’s the case.

-I always bring the cold, hard, honest truth and that’s why I’ve been compelled to write this cold, hard, honest review about somewhere I wasn’t even going to review, somewhere I was going to relax and get away from reviewing and writing.
+I always bring the cold, hard, honest truth and as a result, that’s why I’ve been compelled to write this cold, hard, honest review about somewhere I wasn’t even going to review.
+Somewhere I was going to relax and get away from reviewing and writing.